 No matter what role we find ourselves in — entrepreneur, executive, sales and marketing professional, to name just a few — we are in constant motion, reacting to the day’s events, feeling the pressure to perform and focusing on results.

-It’s not as if coaches have secret powers or have some deep-seated knowledge of your industry that could open the door to more success.
-Coaches are mere humans like you and me.
+It’s not as if Entrepreneur coach have secret powers or have some deep-seated knowledge of your industry that could open the door to more success.
+Entrepreneur Coaches are mere humans like you and me.
 However, good coaches can help you identify your blind spots.

 Being an entrepreneur is one of those few jobs where your path is not charted out for you.
 No one cares about your past experience, no one will hold your hand when things get difficult and no one will sugar coat their belief in your potential failure.